Geoff Diehl

-Geoffrey G. Diehl (born April 23, 1969) is an American politician from the Commonwealth of Massachusetts.
+Geoffrey G. Diehl (born April 23, 1969) is an American politician from Massachusetts.
 A Republican, he represented the 7th Plymouth district in the Massachusetts House of Representatives from 2011 to 2019.

-Diehl was an unsuccessful Republican candidate for the U.S. Senate in 2018 and for governor of Massachusetts in 2022, losing both elections in landslides to Democrats Elizabeth Warren and Maura Healey respectively.
+Diehl was the unsuccessful Republican nominee for the U.S. Senate in 2018 and for governor of Massachusetts in 2022, losing both elections in landslides to Democrats Elizabeth Warren and Maura Healey, respectively.

 Early life and education

-Geoff Diehl was born in Austin, Texas.
-At the age of 3, his family moved to Bethlehem, Pennsylvania.
-He attended Lake Forest Academy and graduated from Lehigh University in 1992 with a Bachelor of Arts degree in government and urban studies.
+Geoff Diehl was born in Bethlehem, Pennsylvania.
+He attended Lake Forest Academy and graduated from Lehigh University in 1992 with a Bachelor of Arts degree in Government and Urban Studies (double major).

 Career

 After graduating, Diehl moved to New York City and worked in advertising.
 He later worked in television production in Los Angeles, California.
 In 2001, he moved to his wife's hometown of Whitman, Massachusetts, where he worked as a business development executive in the sign industry.
-He also supported his wife in successfully starting and running a performing arts school, Boss Academy.

 Massachusetts House of Representatives

 2010 election

 Diehl began his campaign to represent the 7th Plymouth District on February 22, 2010.
 Diehl received support from previous representatives from the same district, including Andrew Card, Michael Sullivan, Ned Kirby, and Ronald Whitney.
 Diehl also received the endorsement of U.S. Senator Scott Brown.

 On November 2, 2010, he upset incumbent Allen McCarthy and was sworn in on January 5, 2011.

-He was a member of the Joint Committee on Housing, House Committee on Global Warming and Climate Change, and the House Committee on Technology and Intergovernmental Affairs.
+He was a member of the Joint Committee on Ways & Means, Housing, Transportation, Global Warming and Climate Change, Personnel & Administration, and Rules.

-Tank the Gas Tax Movement
+2014 Tank the Gas Tax Movement

 Geoff Diehl was a lead supporter of the successful ballot question campaign to repeal the Massachusetts gas tax indexing law in 2014.